The Intellectual Property and Antitrust Review: Argentina

 The CNDC understood that the legitimacy of Roche's claim was based on potential economic or reputational damage, in addition to the fact that there have not been clinical trials performed on Novex.
 Therefore, the CNDC concluded that Roche's resort to the administrative and judicial proceedings was not abusive, given that it was trying to protect not only its assets and image but also the health of potential patients.

-Another interesting case in this area was brought by the CNDC as a consequence of an ex officio investigation against Monsanto, wherein, due to a refusal of a validation of a patent in Argentina over which the soy producers ceased paying the royalties related to the use of this technology, the company filed lawsuits in certain EU jurisdictions aiming to obtain samples of different soy and soy by-product shipments from Argentina in order to determine whether the crop effectively contained the RR gene.
+Another interesting case in this area was brought by the CNDC as a consequence of an ex officio investigation against Monsanto, wherein, owing to a refusal of a validation of a patent in Argentina over which the soy producers ceased paying the royalties related to the use of this technology, the company filed lawsuits in certain EU jurisdictions aiming to obtain samples of different soy and soy by-product shipments from Argentina to determine whether the crop effectively contained the RR gene.
 Consequently, the respective product fell under the scope of Monsanto's European patents, and was therefore subject to the payment of royalties.

 The CNDC initiated an investigation of Monsanto's conduct under the Competition Law, as it deemed Monsanto's judicial claims to be potential anticompetitive practices consisting of sham litigation.33